 The Council has a flat management structure headed by a Chief Executive, supported by 6 Heads of Service.
 These Heads of Service lead the management of a particular service area.
-A copy of the Council's organisational structure is included at Appendix 1.
-The geographical composition of the Council by wards is shown at Appendix 2.
+A copy of the Council's organisational structure is included as Appendix 1.